Harry Daley: Later life and legacy

 After retirement Daley spent some time as a master-at-arms in the merchant navy, but this career was cut short by a diagnosis of diabetes.
+In 1957 Daley retired to Dorking where he shared his mother's former home with his younger brother, David, and his brother's long-term partner, John.
+A local couple he befriended, recalled Daley as a friendly and intellectual man who read the New Statesman.
+He owned a collection of around 7,000 music records amassed since the 1920s and was a fan of chamber music and music halls.
+He enjoyed riding his bicycle and swimming in the River Mole.

-In 1957 Daley retired to Dorking where he shared a home with his younger brother, David, and his brother's long-term partner, John.
-He died from diabetes at Dorking General Hospital on 12 March 1971 aged 69, was cremated in Worth, West Sussex, and his ashes were scattered on Box Hill.
-On Ackerley's advice, Daley had written an autobiography that was posthumously published, as This Small Cloud, in 1987.
+Daley died from diabetes at Dorking General Hospital on 12 March 1971 aged 69, was cremated in Worth, West Sussex, and his ashes were scattered on Box Hill.
+On Ackerley's advice, Daley had written an autobiography that was posthumously published, as This Small Cloud, in 1986.
+The journalist Peter Burton, in reviewing This Small Cloud, for the Gay Times in 1987 described it as a "rare record of working-class gay experience".
 Because Daley fell out with Forster, his autobiography makes no mention of the writer or of Daley's Bloomsbury Group friends.
 Daley destroyed all his other written records before his death, leaving an estate worth £803.

 A building connected to Daley was nominated for a blue plaque in 2017 but the application was declined by English Heritage, who did not consider him to be sufficiently historically significant; he cannot be re-nominated until 2027.
 (Note: English Heritage administers the Blue Plaque Scheme within Greater London, it has erected more than 1,000 plaques on buildings linked to historic figures.
 Candidates must be approved by a panel of experts and meet a number of criteria, including historical significance.
 English Heritage describe the approval process as "highly selective".)
 A chapter of Stephen Bourne's 2017 book, Fighting Proud: The Untold Story Of The Gay Men Who Served In Two World Wars, is about Daley.